-To require this authentication every time a user logs in to Salesforce, select the "Two-Factor Authentication for User Interface Logins" permission in the user profile (for cloned profiles, only) or permission set.
+You can require two-factor authentication each time a user logs in with a username and password to Salesforce, including orgs with custom domains created using My Domain.
+To set the requirement, select the "Two-Factor Authentication for User Interface Logins" permission in the user profile (for cloned profiles only) or permission set.